List of bodhisattvas: Primary Bodhisattvas

-According to Buddhism, Maitreya is regarded as the future buddha.
-Buddhist tradition, Maitreya is a bodhisattva who will appear on Earth in the future, achieve complete enlightenment, and teach the pure dharma.
+According to Buddhism, Maitreya is regarded as the future buddha in "Bhadrakalpa" (Auspicious aeon).
+In Buddhist tradition, Maitreya is a bodhisattva who will appear on Earth in the future, achieve complete enlightenment, and teach the pure dharma.
 According to scriptures, Maitreya will be a successor to the present Buddha, Gautama Buddha.
 The prophecy of the arrival of Maitreya refers to a time in the future when the dharma will have been forgotten by most on the terrestrial world.
 This prophecy is found in the canonical literature of all major schools of Buddhism.
 Maitreya has also been adopted for his millenarian role by many non-Buddhist religions in the past such as the White Lotus as well as by modern new religious movements such as Yiguandao.